Spending confidence among Millennials remains on a strong upward trend—leading consumers’ overall confidence to spend higher in June.

 The latest confidence numbers suggest that the outlook will be challenged by spending confidence that has moved mostly sideways among generations other than Millennials.
 As a result, Millennials will lead the growth opportunities in the short term.

 Below are the highlights from the latest confidence data.
-For a summary across confidence and other key economic indicators, see the related data storyboard here.

 - Clothing.
 Confidence to spend on clothing over the next 90 days moved higher as a result of a relatively broad-based pickup across three generational groups.
 This may explain some of the strength among apparel specialty stores evident in the latest retail sales data (post found here).
 See the report below for more on clothing spending confidence.